themysticsavages/cloudbot-discord/setup/readme.md

   After that, check if your bot is in the server.
 ## Making the bot functional
   Of course the bot doesn't do anything because there is no function running for it.
-For that, go get the bot.js file from [here](https://github.com/themysticsavages/cloudbot-discord).
+For that, go get the project from [here](https://github.com/themysticsavages/cloudbot-discord)!
 Then open the file in some kind of text-editor and scroll down to the bottom where it says `bot.login('token')`.

   You need to put in an ACTUAL token so it can login.
 For that, go to the Bot section in the Discord Developer Portal and copy the token.
 Remember that this